dillonwreek/dynaruby/README.md

 **Q: Why do I need to run it as root?**<br>
 **A:** I do for simplicity, but you don't.
 By setting the appropriate permissions for the config file and log file, you could run the program as a non-privileged user.
 Remember to modify the systemd service file to include the appropriate user for the daemon.

+##Thanks to Crimson from the Ruby Discord community for reviewing my code and being so helpful.